ReedGraf/ReedGraf/README.md

 - 🌐 My Github Website: [https://reedgraf.github.io](https://reedgraf.github.io)

-  The idea was to make it as simple as possible so it should load on any device, browser, or smart fridge.
-All while trying to give the page some character.
+  The idea was to make it as simple as possible so it would load on any device: phone, laptop, or smart fridge.
+All while trying to give the page a little bit of character.

 ---